Wildlife

 • Use garbage cans with tight-fitting lids.
 Garbage attracts small mammals that, in turn, attract cougar.

-WARNING: Do Not Feed the Wildlife
+Please Do Not Feed the Wildlife

 Feeding wildlife foods not available in their natural wild habitat can actually do more harm than good.
 Things like corn, apples and artificial feeds can disrupt their gut microbes which can lead to starvation when they are unable absorb essential nutrients.